ardanlabs/gotraining/topics/go/profiling/godebug/README.md

 ## GODEBUG

-We can get specific information about the heap, gc and scheduler using the GODEBUG environmental variable.
-The variable will cause the schedule to emit information about the health of the logical processors.
+We can get specific trace information about the garbage collection and scheduler using the GODEBUG environmental variable.
+The variable will cause the runtime to emit tracing information.

 ## Schedule Tracing